-I often hear this same statement from many of my colleagues, clients, neighbors and friends as they reach for another caffeine-laced concoction to get through the daily grind of their endless to-do list.
+How often have you heard this statement from colleagues, clients, neighbors or friends as they reach for another caffeine-laced concoction to get through the daily grind of their endless to-do list?
 The irony is, they just may get their wish.

 Without listing a bunch of research you’ve probably read before and done nothing about, suffice it to say that it’s been shown that getting enough zzz’s can prolong your life, boost immunities, help you lose weight, improve memory, and stop you from becoming a nightmare to those you claim to love the most.
 This reminds me of another excuse I often hear from parents, “I’ll sleep when the kids are older.”
 Yes, let’s hold out until the kids are grown before we gift them with a happy, sane parent.

-Even companies are getting into the act and taking a cue from cultures who respect the siesta.
-According to a recent WSJ post, the latest office perk is a napping room to catch a quick 15 to 20 minute nod.
+Even companies are getting into the act and taking a cue from cultures that respect the siesta.
+According to a WSJ post, an coveted office perk is a napping room to catch a quick 15 to 20-minute nod.

 Here’s what I found works for me.

 2. Cut back on TV.
-In my opinion, having the ability to skip through commercials only encourages us to record more programming.
-Why not program our brains for success and happiness rather than be Mad Men or Unreal Housewives from our own backyard?
+In my opinion, having the ability to skip through commercials only encourages us to watch more programming.
+Why not program our brains for success and happiness rather than watch another’s drama?
 And zippo news before bed.
 C’mon, think about it.
 It’s nothing but negativity and only adds to your anxiety.

 4. Turn on soft music.
 Research shows that people who play calm, soft music for 45 minutes drift off sooner and sleep longer than those who go to bed in silence.